labd/wagtailstreamforms/docs/submission.rst

 Form Submission
 ===============

-Form submissions are handled by the meant of a wagtail ``before_serve_page`` hook.
+Form submissions are handled by the means of a wagtail ``before_serve_page`` hook.
 The built in hook at ``wagtailstreamforms.wagtail_hooks.process_form`` looks for a form in the post request, and either processes it redirecting back to the current page or just renders the page with any validation errors if there are any.